The scholarship program for the School's Fall 2014 Woodworking Foundation Course is now open.

-- One reference should directly address your woodworking skills
+- At least one reference should directly address your woodworking skills.

 - Scholarship conditions

-- Scholarships covering upto 45% of the tuition fees for one of the School's 12-week intensives.
+- Scholarships may cover up to 45% of the tuition fees for one of the School's 12-week intensives.

 - The scholarships are for tuition fees only.
-Students are responsible for their accommodation, meals and transportation during the course.
+Students are responsible for their accommodations, meals and transportation during the course.

 - Materials charges during the course will be responsibility of the student and are expected to be between $250 and $500 depending on project and wood choices.

 - Students can use the School's hand tools during the course.
 However, students are encouraged to obtain their own hand tools during the course.